Ersanio/snes-assembly-book/docs/indepth/misc.md

 XBA                ; A is now $3102
 ```

-This even works with 8-bit A, as the high byte of A is 'hidden' rather than set to $00:
+This even works with 8-bit A, as the high byte of A is"'hidden'"rather than set to $00:
 ```
 LDA #$12           ; A = $xx12
 XBA                ; A = $12xx